The epicentre of Australian cultural events

 Celebrating their 12th anniversary in 2021 is the annual Cairns Indigenous Art Fair (CIAF).
 In years past it has featured sell-out shows, a three-day turnout of 50,000+ and record art sales underpinning its role as an all-inclusive cultural gathering and ethical marketplace.
-2021 sees the live event return, having been a virtual event in 2020 due to Covid-19.
-Held from 17 to 22 August 2021, CIAF will feature the annual fashion performance, opening ceremony and arts markets.
+2021 is a virtual event held from 10 to 14 November 2021 and will feature the annual fashion performance, comedy and more.

 Other indigenous cultural events to mark on your calendar include: